All Episodes

 Suppressing free speech on college campuses is not the role of government.

-These are the ag this is the agenda of these people who will be marching on January 21st.
+This is the agenda of these people who will be marching on January 21st.

-I mean I think it is about the government.
+I mean, I think about you.

 What is their fear here?